Skip to main content

 Share this page:

-- The climate of the plateau, which covers most of the country, with dry, sunny winters, during which it can get cold at night, and hot summers, during which thunderstorms can break out.
-The plateau is more arid in the western part, where there is a desert, than in the eastern part, where there are several cities including Johannesburg and Pretoria.
+Most of South Africa is covered by a plateau, which has a subtropical climate, with dry, sunny winters, during which it can get cold at night, and hot summers, during which thunderstorms can break out.
+The plateau is arid in the western part, where there is a desert, and moderately rainy in the eastern one, where there are several cities including Johannesburg and Pretoria.

 The Republic of South Africa, the southernmost African country, extends from 22° to 34° south latitude.
 Being in the Southern Hemisphere, it has seasons reversed compared to Europe or North America.